keboola/component-deepnote-notebook-trigger/component_config/component_short_description.md

-Deepnote Notebook Trigger short description
+Deepnote is a collaborative data science notebook.